lamberta/devkit-doc/api/event.md

 1. `type {string}` ---The name of the event type.
 2. Return: `{array}`

-Returns an emitter's listener functions for a given event type.
+Returns an array of event handler functions for a given event type.
+This is a mutable reference to the array, changes to it will affect the emitter.

 ~~~
 emitter.on('myevent', callback);